lrhazi/freeradius-eduroam/README.md

         lrhazi/freeradius-eduroam
 ```

+Replace SERVER1 SERVER2 and THEPASS with your eduroam info.

 ### How to use it?

 Run BASH in a second instance of the image, linked to the first: